zevbaker/Byte-me/For-Loop/Readme.md

   1   3   3   1
 1   4   6   4   1

 34. Write a program in C to find the prime numbers within a range of numbers.
-Go to the editor Test Data :
+Test Data :
 Input starting number of range: 1
 Input ending number of range : 50